equiposinoficina/notion-proxy-ng/README.md

 	https://notion.so/423b6065220d4879be893a604602f3fb

+Note if you are getting this error: [ERROR] table content empty, file not written.
+You need to add a property.
+I added a number property named # (per the example) and assigned them accordingy.

 Start configuring the configuration file at **get_slugs/config/default.json**.
 You can copy the content of the example file at: get_slugs/config/config.json.example.

 If you don't have Notion API key follow the instructions at: https://developers.notion.com/docs/getting-started